Next Start

 Specialized Training at NASCAR Technical Institute

-If you have a passion for the sport of NASCAR and see yourself working in the world of motorsports, getting specialized training can help to better prepare you for a career.
+If you have a passion for the sport of NASCAR and could imagine yourself working in the world of motorsports, specialized training can help to better prepare you for a career!

 The NASCAR specialized training program is offered at NASCAR Tech in Mooresville, North Carolina.
-Over the course of 15 weeks, students are trained on the fundamentals in motorsports, ranging from engines, aerodynamics, fabrication and pit crew essentials.24 Some select students even get the opportunity to build engines that compete in NASCAR-sanctioned races.
+Over the course of 15 weeks, students are trained on the fundamentals of motorsports, ranging from engines, aerodynamics, fabrication and pit crew essentials.8 Some select students even get the opportunity to build engines that compete in NASCAR-sanctioned races.24

-NASCAR Tech is the exclusive educational provider for NASCAR and the only campus in the country offering NASCAR-endorsed training.
-Students work with state-of-the-industry technology and learn from instructors who bring a wide assortment of industry experience, from engine builders to crew chiefs.
+NASCAR Tech is the exclusive educational provider for NASCAR and the only campus in the country offering NASCAR-endorsed training.85 Students train with state-of-the-industry technology and learn from instructors who bring a wide assortment of industry experience, from engine builders to crew chiefs.

 To qualify for the NASCAR program, students must complete some form of core automotive program training.
 Find out more about Universal Technical Institute’s core auto program here.

-You can combine your passion for NASCAR with an exciting, hands-on career in the industry.1 Racing teams need skilled technicians to keep the cars on the tracks performing lap after lap.
+You can combine your passion for NASCAR with an exciting, hands-on career in the industry.
+Racing teams need skilled technicians to keep the cars on the tracks performing lap after lap.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.